ildarkamaev/custom-grid/README.md

 * SASS

 ## What I learned
-* How to make a hamburger menu navbar using CSS using span and ::before/after classes
-* Using checkbox and styling it for use in navbars is handy
-* How to create cool underline hover effect using ::before pseudo-classes
+* How to create custom 12-col grid
-* How to use media querys with Sass @content
+* How to use SASS @for to create grid automatically
-* How to customize Font-awesome

 ## Problems/Mistakes
 * No Problems